 Walking The Plank requires you to balance yourself on bended knees with your arms and feet together.
 This fundamental trick of longboarding can be accomplished by placing your front foot on the edge of one side and bringing it back to the center.

 Next, you need to place your back foot near the other outside edge with as much weight as possible without falling off.
 Now lean over towards that direction until you can feel yourself being pulled forward from gravity.
 From here, bend both knees and push with your feet to stand up.

 Before you dive deeper into the world of longboarding, it’s essential to get yourself introduced to the art of stopping and balancing your speed.

 Even the best longboards doesn’t have a dedicated brake to help you down the speed and stop.
-The only thing you have is at your disposal is stopping by pressing the top of your foot down.
+The only thing you have is at your disposal is stopping by pressing the top of your front foot down.